Tax Audit Insurance in Australia: What It Is, What It Costs, and Whether It’s Worth It

 ATO debt in practice…

 Let’s say you end up with a $200,000 ATO debt.
-Over two years, you could be looking at roughly $25,000 in interest (GIC).
+At GIC rates around 11%, compounding daily, over two years you could be looking at roughly $46,000–$48,000 in interest, before factoring in the loss of any tax deduction on that amount.

 Because that interest is not tax deductible, the real cost is higher.
 To pay $25,000 in after-tax dollars, you may need to earn closer to $30,000–$33,000 pre-tax.